FaezehGharari/Finetuning_Projects/SFT_FineTuning_FinancialSentiment/README.md

-This project fine-tunes a large language model (LLM) using the **fingpt-sentiment-train** dataset, and the **LoRA** method in order to enable **financial sentiment analysis**: given a piece of financial news or report, the model predicts its sentiment (positive/ neutral/ negative).
+This project fine-tunes facebook/opt-1.3b using LoRA-based Supervised Fine-Tuning (SFT) on the FinGPT Financial Sentiment dataset in order to enable **financial sentiment analysis**: given a piece of financial news or report, the model predicts its sentiment (positive/ neutral/ negative).

 ## Dataset